 Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 From 1 May 2026, Section 21 'no-fault' evictions are gone.
-Every assured tenancy in England converts to a periodic tenancy, and the only way a landlord can recover possession through the courts is by proving a ground under Section 8 of the Housing Act 1988 — as substantially rewritten by the Renters' Rights Act 2025.
+Every assured tenancy in England converts to a periodic tenancy, and the only way a landlord can recover possession through the courts is by proving a Section 8 ground under the Housing Act 1988 — as substantially rewritten by the Renters' Rights Act 2025.

 This is the long-form reference our customers asked for: every ground, the notice period, whether it is mandatory or discretionary, and the kind of evidence the court will expect.
 Bookmark it.
 If you only manage one or two properties, you will not need most of these grounds in your working lifetime — but when you do need one, you need to get it right.